DanialArab/Docker/README.md

 Concept of standard input and output:

 The standard input represents the keyword and the standard output represents the screen.
 But we can always change the source of the input and output, which si called redirection.
-Some examp-les:
+Some examples:

     cat file1.txt (prints the content on the standard output (screen)) but I can redirect to write the content to a new file like cat file1.txt > file2.txt